WordPress Text Color And Size Edit

 When writing a post in WordPress you will see a few text options on the post editor screen like bold, italics, and strikethrough.
-But what if you want to change WordPress text color and the size of the text?
+But what if you want to change and edit the WordPress text color and the size of the text?

 - In your WordPress dashboard go to the “Posts” section and click on the post you want to edit.